OHNLP/MedError/README.md

 Ollama runs models locally on your machine and exposes an OpenAI-compatible API.
 No account or API key is needed.

+> ⚠️ **Ollama requires running MedError locally.** The live demo at `https://ohnlp.org/MedError/` is served over HTTPS and cannot connect to `http://localhost` due to browser mixed-content restrictions.
+To use Ollama, open the standalone `index.html` file directly in your browser (see [Quickstart Option A](#option-a--no-install-recommended)).

 **1. Install Ollama**

 Download and install from [https://ollama.com/download](https://ollama.com/download) for macOS, Windows, or Linux.